 With over 30 years of experience in the public health arena, Jill brings expertise in program management, training development, and research to the team.
 She directs projects that aim to promote safety for all roadway users.
 Jill serves on several challenge area committees of California’s Strategic Highway Safety Plan, and is a presenter and coauthor on research projects.

-Dr. Moran is currently an MSP at the University of California, San Diego Department of Internal Medicine where he provides direct clinical care for primary and geriatric care patients, and the Department of Family Medicine and Public Health where he is active engaged in population-based research as it relates to traffic safety and aging safely.
+Dr. Moran provides direct clinical care for primary and geriatric care patients at the University of California, San Diego Department of Internal Medicine.
+He also works with the Department of Family Medicine and Public Health where he is actively engaged in population-based research as it relates to traffic safety and aging safely.
 He is interested in risk reduction and behavior modification, and has been committed to updating clinician materials for driving safety.
 He is engaged in process and outcome based metrics for quality improvement, especially as it relates to patient outcomes and translations to policy development.

 Professor of Clinical Pharmacy, UCSD Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS), Associate Dean, Assessment and Accreditation, UCSD SSPPS, Director, PGY2 Psychiatric Pharmacy Residency, UCSD Health